Which guinea pig should I get?

 Abyssinian guinea pig

 The abyssinian guinea pig is rare and beautifully unique breed.
 These piggies have very distinct coats with lots of swirls or rosettes on their backs.
 They have a friendly and outgoing personality but tend to be a bit more mischievous than other breeds.
-Therefore Abyssian pigs might not be the ideal choice for the first-time guinea pig owners.
+Therefore Abyssian pigs might not be the ideal choice for the first-time owners.

 Points for: unique short hairstyle